Hyle-org/devhub-hyle/docs/index.md

     ---

-    A quick overview of Hylé, the base layer for unchained apps.
+    A quick overview of Hyli, the new proof-powered L1 to build the next generation of apps onchain.

     [:octicons-arrow-right-24: Introduction](./introduction.md)